bentsherman/nextflow-palmetto-demo/02-create.md

 This example showed you how to convert a basic workflow into a Nextflow pipeline.
 For more in-depth examples, check out the Nextflow pipelines at the [SystemsGenetics](https://github.com/SystemsGenetics) Github org as well as [nf-core](https://github.com/nf-core).

 The example pipeline here is based on the [KINC-nf](https://github.com/SystemsGenetics/KINC-nf) pipeline.
 Consult the original pipeline to see how to use more advanced features, including chunking and merging, running MPI jobs, using GPUs, using Docker / Singularity, and more.
+Refer to the [Nextflow documentation](https://www.nextflow.io/docs/latest/index.html) for more information.